 Spotlights and Light Bars can be installed onto the rear bar and powered through your 4x4s battery.

-Many modern 4x4s come with rear parking cameras and sensors.
-If your 4x4 comes with them, be sure to check if the rear bar you are buying it compatible with the electronics.
+Many modern 4WDs come with rear parking cameras and sensors.
+Be sure to check if the rear bar you are buying it compatible with the electronics, if you do own on that has these features installed.
 Depending on the rear camera position, it may not be possible to install spare wheel holders or other door mounts as it would obstruct the camera.
 Check with your seller before you purchase to be sure.

 Rear bars are also far heavier than a standard plastic bumper bar, which may mean having to upgrade your vehicle’s suspension to compensate for the added weight.

-If you are in need of other great ideas for modifying your 4x4, check out our Four Essential 4x4 Mods for Aussie Touring Adventures!
+If you are in need of other great ideas for modifying your 4WD, check out our Four Essential 4x4 Mods for Aussie Touring Adventures!